 Redemption is a Gift of God but It Must Be Received

-Eventually, it worked its way up to the Supreme Court and the decision came down from Chief Justice John Marshall – who said,
+Eventually, the case worked its way up to the Supreme Court and the decision came down from Chief Justice John Marshall, who, writing for the majority said,

 “A pardon is of no effect until it is accepted by the one for whom it is intended.
 Though it is almost inconceivable that a condemned criminal would refuse a pardon, if he does refuse it, the pardon is of no effect.”

-“A pardon is an act of grace, proceeding from the power entrusted with the execution of the laws, which exempts the individual on whom it is bestowed from the punishment the law inflicts for a crime he has committed.
-It is the private, though official act, of the executive magistrate delivered to the individual for whose benefit it is intended, and not communicated officially to the court.”
+“A pardon is an act of grace, proceeding from the power entrusted with the execution of the laws, which exempts the individual on whom it is bestowed from the punishment the law inflicts for a crime he has committed.”

 In the case of law, the above decision stands.